|

 Lowering: 1-3″+ (Extreme Low kits available)

-Top that all of with an option to upgrade to swift springs for an additional $320.
+Top that all off with an option to upgrade to Swift Springs for an additional $320.
 They’re often regarded as some of the best coil springs around.
-BC Racing also gives WRX coilovers kits the various options for front and rear spring rates.
+BC Racing also gives WRX coilovers kits various options for front and rear spring rates.
 This is a kit that you can truly dial into your exact goals.
 Overall, great company and product.

 3) WRX KW Coilovers